SS Zamzam: Early repatriations

 On 29 May, Germany was reported to have granted exit visas to the US survivors.
 However, the report did not specify whether the ambulance drivers were included.
 On 31 May the Germans released 119 US passengers at Hendaye on the French frontier with Spain to staff from the US Embassy in Madrid.
 On 1 June they entered Portugal from the Spanish border town of Fuentes de Oñoro, and on 2 June they reached Sintra to await repatriation.
 Also on 2 June, Life published news about Zamzam.

 The ambulance drivers were not released.
 They were young men of combat age, many US individuals had voluntarily joined the UK and Canadian Armed Forces, the British American Ambulance Corps had strong sympathies to the UK, and at least one of them had served as an ambulance driver in the Battle of France.
 German authorities claimed they were concerned that the ambulance drivers could reveal German military secrets to the UK authorities.

 On 9 June Murphy, Scherman and a representative of the Ambulance Corps flew home from Portugal on a Pan American Clipper via Horta and Bermuda to LaGuardia Airport, New York.
 The remainder of the US passengers returned by sea on various US and Portuguese ships, most of them reaching US ports between 21 and 30 June.
-The largest group was of 53 passengers who sailed from Lisbon on the American Export Lines ship Exeter, which reached New York on 24 June.
+26 women missionaries from Zamzam left Lisbon on 10 June aboard Mouzinho, which reached Staten Island on 21 June.
+29 survivors followed aboard Serpa Pinto, which reached Staten Island on 23 June.
+The largest group was of 53 survivors who sailed from Lisbon on the American Export Lines ship Exeter, which reached New York on 24 June.

 On 23 June Life published an extensive article about Atlantis sinking Zamzam and Dresden taking survivors to France.
 Murphy wrote the article, and Scherman's smuggled photographs illustrated it.

 Two of the ambulancemen escaped internment in France, travelled to Portugal, and on 28 July reached New York aboard the American Export Lines ship Excalibur.

 In July 1941 the US Government sent the troop ship USS West Point to Lisbon carrying German and Italian consular personnel, to be exchanged for US consular personnel from German and Italian territories.
 The Germans released the remaining ambulance drivers whom Dresden had landed in France; they sailed home on West Point's return voyage from Lisbon and reached New York on 2 August.